 Numerous research studies have shown that gluten can cause more side effects than benefits to our body and also that it does not possess any nutritional value.

 So some ways that can be used to counteract the effects of gluten are mentioned ahead.
 The beginners, who are suffering from joint pains due to gluten, can try consuming peptides like Sermorelin or another peptide like TB-500 or BPC-157.
 Sermorelin has been shown to improve the pain in joints with the continued usage, while TB500 and BPC157 are known to possess healing abilities.

 There are other options available for counteracting some other side effects like cognitive decline.
 The nootropic phenylpiracetam can be used in such cases.
 This peptide is a member of the racetam family and is beneficial in sharpening the focus and improving the overall memory.
 If added to the routine diet, this component is also beneficial in curbing issues like brain fog.

 Points to be kept in mind for a Gluten-Free Diet

-Mainly the people with celiac disease have shown to possess gluten intolerance, but recently many studies have shown this intolerance in people not suffering from celiac disease.
-The most important point to be kept in mind of such people is that whatever they consume should not have wheat or its products in it.
+Mainly people with celiac disease have shown to possess gluten intolerance, but recently many studies have shown this intolerance in people not suffering from celiac disease.
+The most important point to be kept in mind for such people is that whatever they consume should not have wheat or its products.
 The labels on the food items should now be read more thoroughly.

 The list of ingredients should be checked even on the packaging that says Gluten Free.
 Recipes from the internet can also be checked for preparing bread or pasta of our own without using wheat or any of its products.

 Should Gluten be Included in the Diet?

 As we have already mentioned above, gluten does not possess any nutritional value, so cutting it from the diet would not cause any harm.
 In fact, it might be beneficial in the long run if it is removed from the diet.